cranhandler/cranhandler.github.io/about/visiting.md

  Empty the drain trap after you shower so it'll drain for the next person.

+ When turning on and off the bathtub faucets, handle them gently, the seals are weak.

  Please don't use the back, main-floor door.
 Its threshold is not load-bearing.

  Don't leave anything you care about unattended in the back yard, and lock the doors, even if you're only leaving for a moment.